chrisdonahue/ilm/README.md

 ### Custom mask functions

-A mask function takes text and outputs random spans to masked based on some intended downstream behavior.
-By default, this repository trains ILM models which can mask words, ngrams, sentences, paragraphs, and entire documents.
+A mask function takes text and outputs random spans to masked which correspond to intended downstream behavior.
+By default, this repository trains ILM models which can infill words, ngrams, sentences, paragraphs, and entire documents.

 You can add your own mask functions to perform different infilling tasks.
 A mask function takes as input a complete document and outputs a list of 3-tuples consisting of `(infilling type, span offset, span length)`, where offset and length are measured in characters.